mohit-aiml/Personal-Finance-Buddy/readme.md

 ---

 ## 🤗 **Credits**
-Made with 💡 ideas from ChatGPT and love for simplicity! 🌈
+Made with 💡 ideas from ❤️